hujhax/austin-improv-wiki/Improv Anonymous.md

 |Run	=	2015 - Present
 }}

-***Improv Anonymous*** is a show that uses interviews and improv to explore mental issues such as addiction, anxiety, and depression.
+***Improv Anonymous*** is a show that uses interviews and improv to explore mental health issues such as addiction, anxiety, and depression.

 [[Category/Shows|Category:Shows]]
 [[Category/The Institution Theater|Category:The Institution Theater]]